projectAcetylcholine/projects/README.md

 AcetylCholine is a community effort to close gaps that currently exists in awareness, deployment options as well as integration options between Open Source data projects and the Microsoft Azure ecosystem.

-We are currently targetting the following projects in our initial efforts
+We are currently targetting the following open source data projects in our initial efforts

 - Apache Kafka
 - Apache Flink